Pelorus Bridge Activities Attractions Travel Guide Weather

 6. Marlborough Sounds

-When traveling the ferry to the South Island, you're likely to have passed through the Marlborough Sounds.
+When traveling the ferry to the South Island, you're likely to pass through the Marlborough Sounds.
 That was merely a smidgeon of it.
 The mountainous coastline region offers plenty of opportunities to explore in a number of ways.
-Take in the sights and keep an eye out for dolphins on a gorgeous boat trip or walk or bike the renowned Queen Charlotte Track.
+Take in the sights and keep an eye out for dolphins on a gorgeous boat trip, or walk or bike the renowned Queen Charlotte Track.
 Why not take a day excursion to one of the Sounds' hidden jewels, such as Lochmara, where you can swim with stingrays, Ship Cove, where you can immerse yourself in history, or watch the local birds on the pest-free island?

 Walk, Swim or Camp by the Pelorus River